HyperCrowd/cluster-queue/README.md

 ## What It Does

-Arcchitecture:
+ClusterQueue arcchitecture allows for the following:

 ![Try on StackBlitz](/docs/concept.png)

-Queueing:
+ClusterQueue utilizes the following queue strategy for event looping:

 ![Try on StackBlitz](/docs/queue.png)

 ## Getting Starting

-The very bare-minimum needed to get Cluster-Queue working:
+The very bare-minimum needed to get ClusterQueue working:

 ```ts
 import { Cluster } from '@psysecgroup/cluster-queue';